mjeanroy/exiftool/README.md

-For example, if you specify that you want to use `stay_open` support, the ExifTool class will actually check the native ExifTool executable for support for that feature before allowing the feature to be turned on and report the problem to the caller along with potential work-arounds if necessary.
+For example, if you specify that you want to use `stay_open` support, the ExifTool class will actually check the native ExifTool executable for support for that feature before allowing the feature to be turned on and report the problem to the caller along with potential workarounds if necessary.

 Additionally, all external calls to the process are safely wrapped and reported with detailed exceptions if problems arise instead of just letting unknown